addyosmani/backbone-fundamentals/README.md

 * The Controller's role in this pair was handling user input (such as key-presses and click events), doing something sensible with them.
 * The Observer pattern was relied upon for updating the View whenever the Model changed

-Developers are sometimes surprised when they learn that the Observer pattern (nowadays commonly implemented as a Publish/Subscribe system) was included as a part of MVC's architecture many decades ago.
-In Smalltalk-80's MVC, the View and Controller both observe the Model.
-As mentioned in the bullet point above, anytime the Model changes, the Views react.
-A simple example of this is an application backed by stock market data - in order for the application to be useful, any change to the data in our Models should result in the View being refreshed instantly.
+Developers are sometimes surprised when they learn that the Observer pattern (nowadays commonly implemented as a Publish/Subscribe system) was included as a part of MVC's architecture decades ago.
+In Smalltalk-80's MVC, the View and Controller both observe the Model: anytime the Model changes, the Views react.
+A simple example of this is an application backed by stock market data - for the application to show real-time information, any change to the data in its Models should result in the View being refreshed instantly.

-Martin Fowler has done an excellent job of writing about the [origins](http://martinfowler.com/eaaDev/uiArchs.html) of MVC over the years and if you are interested in some further historical information about Smalltalk-80's MVC, I recommend reading his work.
+Martin Fowler has done an excellent job of writing about the [origins](http://martinfowler.com/eaaDev/uiArchs.html) of MVC over the years and if you are interested in further historical information about Smalltalk-80's MVC, I recommend reading his work.

 ##MVC As We Know It

 We've reviewed the 70's, but let us now return to the here and now.
-In modern times, the MVC pattern has been applied to a diverse range of programming languages including of most relevance to us: JavaScript.
-JavaScript now has a number of frameworks boasting support for MVC (or variations on it, which we refer to as the MV* family), allowing developers to easily add structure to their applications without great effort.
-You've likely come across at least one of these such frameworks, but they include the likes of Backbone, Ember.js and JavaScriptMVC.
-Given the importance of avoiding "spaghetti" code, a term which describes code that is very difficult to read or maintain due to its lack of structure, it's imperative that the modern JavaScript developer understand what this pattern provides.
-This allows us to effectively appreciate what these frameworks enable us to do differently.
+The MVC pattern has been applied to a diverse range of programming languages.
+For example, the popular Ruby on Rails is an implementation of a web application framework based on MVC for the Ruby language.
+JavaScript now has a number of MVC frameworks, including Ember.js, JavaScriptMVC, and of course Backbone.js.
+Given the importance of avoiding "spaghetti" code, a term which describes code that is very difficult to read or maintain due to its lack of structure, let's look at what the MVC pattern enables the Javascript developer to do.

-We know that MVC is composed of three core components:
+MVC is composed of three core components:

 ###Models

 Models manage the data for an application.
-They are concerned with neither the user-interface nor presentation layers but instead represent unique forms of data that an application may require.
+They are concerned with neither the user-interface nor presentation layers, but instead represent structured data that an application may require.
 When a model changes (e.g when it is updated), it will typically notify its observers (e.g views, a concept we will cover shortly) that a change has occurred so that they may react accordingly.

-To understand models further, let us imagine we have a JavaScript photo gallery application.
-In a photo gallery, the concept of a photo would merit its own model as it represents a unique kind of domain-specific data.
-Such a model may contain related attributes such as a caption, image source and additional meta-data.
-A specific photo would be stored in an instance of a model and a model may also be reusable.
-Below we can see an example of a very simplistic model implemented using Backbone.
+To understand models better, let us imagine we have a JavaScript photo gallery application.
+In a photo gallery, a photo would merit its own model, as it represents a unique kind of domain-specific data.
+The Photo model may represent attributes such as a caption, image source and additional meta-data.
+A specific photo would be stored in an instance of a model.
+Here's an example of a simple Photo model implemented with Backbone.js:

 ```javascript